 This exercise will also help to build up the trap muscles.

-To reap the benefits of kettlebell neck exercises in your workout, it’s important to approach them with caution and start with lighter weights.
+To reap the benefits of exercises for your neck strengthening kettlebell workout, it’s important to approach them with caution and start with lighter weights.
 Begin with a warm-up and gradually increase the intensity as your strength improves.
 Always prioritize proper form and listen to your body, ensuring you don’t strain your neck or overexert yourself.

 Tips for Proper Form